KimJorgensen/KungFuFlash/README.md

 Currently 2 expansions can be selected in the setting menu (F5).
 Doing a kill (F8) will start this cart.

 Expert cartridge starts in 'PRG' mode, after the first reset it is switched to 'ON' mode.
-Jumping into the menu (using the Menu button) will reset the mode to 'PRG' (if F8 is pressed there)
+Jumping into the menu (using the Menu button) will reset the mode to 'PRG' (if F8 is pressed there).
+To start the payload use the 'RESTORE' key (freeze button does nothing)

 Georam only has 64kbyte of memory for now.